Important Information & Policies

 For the health of each participant and to facilitate high quality programming, we provide a list of required items that each participant must bring to each day of each program.
 If a participant does not arrive equipped with all of the outlined items, they may be sent home for the day without a refund.
 This list will vary from season to season.

 To-Bring Lists by Season (view or download):

 Medication Policy (all youth programs)

-Medications (prescription and OTC) must be in their original container and must be accompanied by a patient-specific written note from the doctor.
+Medications (prescription and OTC) must be in their original container and must be accompanied by a patient-specific written note from the doctor valid for the dates of the program.
 Please store medication and doctor's note in a clear plastic bag with your child's name on it.
 Medications will be checked in on the first day of the program- please make sure to have the doctor's note with you at check-in.

 When you sign your child into a program a designated instructor will sign in any medication and will carry it until needed by your child.
 By NYS Health Department regulations, all medications must be self-administered.
 Your child may not be permitted to come to the program if he or she is unable to self-administer required medication.
 If your child has an EpiPen, our medically trained staff will assist them if necessary.
 When the program is over, be sure to sign out your child's medication.

 Late Pick-Up Policy (all youth programs)